The best new restaurants in the US for 2018

 Sushi Note and Jame Enoteca prove you can find great dining in a strip mall.
 Sushi Note serves incredible sushi, but The Infatuation insists it is just as much a wine bar as it is a sushi restaurant, and who doesn't love sushi and wine?

 The Infatuation also understands the importance of landing at LAX and finding a delicious meal ASAP, which is why the LA list includes Jame Enoteca.
 In a strip mall in El Segundo, this casual spot serves pasta dishes normally found at much fancier Italian spots.
-Highlights include pesto mandilli, beef cheek scarpinocc and squid ink bavette.
+Highlights include pesto mandilli, beef cheek scarpinoc and squid ink bavette.

 Don't skip the pasta at Jame Enoteca